Water pump failure symptoms — causes and fixes

 Coolant leaks may simply occur due to pressure in case the liquid burst into a hose as the water pump seized.
 It can’t get back to the radiator with a faulty pump, so a hose might wear off and the coolant could leak out from the car.

 On the other hand, the coolant could leak from the pump itself.
 The water pump consists of various seals that might crack and release the liquid out of the car.
 Of course, it can simply be a result of a worn-off cooling system tube or a hose, but it’s still worth inspecting the water pump if this happens.
+It’s worth inspecting the water pump upon first symptoms of low coolant level in your car.

 High-pitched driving noises